ziapeltagames/six-winters/docs/SEASON_SETUP.md

 * Divide Up Characters
      * Each player needs at least one character
 * Place Starting Mission Cards
-* Place Characters at Starting Locations
+* Place Characters at Locations
-     * Either in spotlight tableau or on mission location
      * At least one character in group must be in mission location